SCCA RallyCross: Modified

-This category includes most vehicles not in the other two.
-In 2012 the former Modified 2WD class was split into Modified RWD and Modified FWD, though some regions still use the old M2 classing.
-Modifications are fairly unrestricted, allowing for any suspension (including any changes in suspension geometry) and the use of any internal combustion engine.
+Modified is the category above Prepared.
+In 2012, the former Modified 2WD class officially split into Modified RWD and Modified FWD, though some regions still use the old M2 classing.
+Vehicle and restrictions are largely based on safety, and the removal of structural components or body panels is generally disallowed.
+Additionally, vehicles must remain recognizable as their stock counterpart, and engine mounting locations may not be changed.
 Most log booked race cars fall under this category.
-With these allowances this open class is the most competitive class in RallyCross.
 The category is divided into: